View your render passes as a flow chart and inspect individual resource dependencies to understand which commands wait on others to complete.

 Choose View Frame By Call.

-Next, display the dependency viewer:
+Next, display the dependency viewer, as shown in Figure 2:

 Select your command buffer in the call list.